AlixMenard/transmob/README.md

 This project used the [COCO dataset](https://cocodataset.org/#home) and the additional [Maryam Mahmood](https://universe.roboflow.com/maryam-mahmood-6hoeq/vans/dataset/3) van dataset to further train the YOLO model.

-The object detection uses [SAHI method](https://pypi.org/project/sahi/).
+The object detection uses [SAHI method](https://pypi.org/project/sahi/) and the object tracking relies on [BoT-SORT](https://github.com/NirAharon/BoT-SORT).